juenhint/jhfuncs/README.md

 _pearson_cor_ - Calculate a Pearson correlation matrix from two datasets
 _quade_rancova_ - Perform Quade's analysis of covariance (nonparametric ANCOVA)
 _relative_frequency_ - Transform a data matrix to relative frequencies
-_spearman_cor_ - Calculate a Spearman correlation matrix from two datasets
+_spearman_cor_ - Calculate a Spearman correlation matrix from two datasets _kendalltau_cor_ - Calculate a Kendall's tau matrix from two datasets

 Until published in pip, install on Windows by running:
 ```